goabstract/Marketing-for-Engineers/README.md

 ## Content Marketing
 Content Marketing is about promotion via content.
 You can run your personal blog or do guest-blogging at the popular industry platforms\blogs (or both).
 Focus on how you can help your users with your articles.
 You don't have to be a professional writer for making a cool content.
 Just give yourself space to be creative and share your expertise.
 I encourage you to do a content-marketing by yourself because outsourcing it can be tricky (especially at the beginning).

 🤔 First think how your blog is you going to stand out.
-There are planty of cool blogs in every industry and for every topic imaginable.
+There are planty of cool blogs in every industry.
 So how are you going to be different?
 What unique value can you offer that nobody else has yet?

 Next step is to creat a content-plan.
+Pick a schedule and write consistently on it.

 :see_no_evil: Please, always check your grammar!
 I use these cool apps — [Hemingway App](http://www.hemingwayapp.com/), [Ginger Grammar Checker](http://www.gingersoftware.com/grammarcheck) or browser extensions.
 Now it's time to write your first article :metal:

 ### :sunglasses: Personal Blog
 Start off by creating a blog that not only touts your product but offers helpful advice, tips, tricks, links, etc. I know, that you would like to write a deep comprehansive article, but it's better to write something easy at the beginning.
 Check what competitors' blogs are publishing, what is popular in the industry or just scroll these [266 blog post ideas](https://midasmedia.co.uk/killer-blog-post-ideas-no-more-writers-block/).
 When you generated ideas, put them into your content plan (do all your ideas suit choosen content topics?)

 To give you an example, for [Flawless App](https://flawlessapp.io/) we took topics around iOS dev best practise, "design for beginners", "how to market your app".
 Writing one artilce takes me minimun 3-4 days (five A4 pages).
-Also, we decided to use Medium, as we didn't have time to make\maintane a personal blog at our website.
+Be ready to invest a lot of time in writing, proofreading, styling!
+We decided to use Medium, as we didn't have time to make\maintane a personal blog at our website.

 ### :green_book: Medium Marketing
 Medium is an online publishing platform with the huge active community.
 You can make your blog there and engage with your users and Medium readers.
 I want also show you the downside of using Medium versus your own blog: